+The child is not yet living with the private foster carers

+Within 6 weeks beforehand

-The child is not yet living with the private foster carers The child will move in with the private foster carers within 6 Within 6 weeks beforehand Immediately weeks The child is already living with the private foster carers.
+The child will move in with the private foster carers within 6 weeks

 Immediately

+The child is already living with the private foster carers.

+Immediately

-13 Looked After Children
+13 Looked After Children (and Previously Looked After Children)

+The most common reason for children becoming looked after is as a result of abuse and/or neglect.
 A child who is being 'looked after' by their Local Authority is usually known as a 'Child in Care' or a 'Looked After Child'.
 They might be living with foster parents or at home with their parents under an Interim Care Order granted to social care, or in residential children's homes, or other residential settings like schools or secure units.